hololandscape/aisuko/_docs/algorithm/mit_18_01_single_variable_calculus.md

 Calculus, rather like English or any other language, was developed by several people.
 As a result, just as there are many ways to express the same thing, there are many notations for the derivative.

-# Unit 2: Limits, Continuity, and Trigonometric Limits
+# Limits, Continuity, and Trigonometric Limits

 ## Limits and Continuity